The Bluetooth Sniffer Saga: Two Stories in One

 Here’s what most of the coverage doesn’t mention: this technology already existed.
 Parsons Corporation (NYSE: PSN), a major defense and intelligence contractor, launched a product called BlueFly in July 2025—a drone-mountable Bluetooth and Wi-Fi sensor designed for search and rescue.
 It detects BLE signals from wearables, medical devices, fitness trackers, and pacemakers.
 Detection range up to 200 meters.
 Prior deployments on helicopters and ground vehicles.
 Real product, real track record.

 Enter David Kennedy, CEO of cybersecurity firm TrustedSec, a former NSA hacker, Marine veteran, and penetration testing expert.
 Kennedy built a separate, homemade version of essentially the same concept—not based on BlueFly, but assembled from off-the-shelf hardware at his house with his own scanning software, a non-commercial drone, signal amplifiers, and high-gain antennas.
 He told CBS News he tested it in his yard and achieved a detection range of about 800 feet (compared to BlueFly’s base range of roughly 656 feet).
 He provided his setup to the sheriff’s department and FBI.
 Reports from CNN, CBS, the New York Post, and others (starting around February 15-17, 2026) confirm Kennedy created it on short notice.
 He then jumped on national TV (OutFront with Kate Bolduan, CBS interviews, Fox Business, etc.) to explain it in detail: how it filters out noise, needs just one transmission to hone in, and could evolve into iPhone and Android crowdsourced apps for future missing persons cases.
-In none of these appearances did Kennedy mention Parsons, BlueFly, or the fact that a commercial product doing essentially the same thing had been deployed in the case nearly two weeks earlier.
+In the major coverage that spotlighted Kennedy’s device, Parsons and BlueFly went unmentioned.

 Whose Device Is on the Helicopter?

 CBS called Kennedy the “inventor of the signal sniffer being used in the investigation.”
 But here’s the thing: when CBS also reported that “the tracking tool was mounted on a helicopter on Monday” (February 16), they didn’t specify whose tool it was.
 An FBI source told NewsNation the device on the helicopter was “sophisticated FBI technology”—which doesn’t sound like a DIY build from someone’s garage.
-Meanwhile, Kennedy’s collaborator Morgan Wright described their drone version as something the FBI was still “working to get in the air”—future tense.
-If BlueFly was already on the sheriff’s helicopter since February 3, and the Kennedy/Wright drone version hadn’t been deployed yet, whose device was the press actually reporting on?
+Meanwhile, Kennedy’s collaborator Morgan Wright said “the FBI is now working to get the technology in the air”—suggesting their drone version hadn’t been deployed yet.
+If Parsons says BlueFly was used during the February 3 helicopter search, and the Kennedy/Wright drone version hadn’t been deployed yet, whose device was the press actually reporting on?
 Nobody seems to have asked.

 Why Is Anyone Broadcasting This?